-The sofa area, located in the school office, is the designated area for children who are sick and waiting to be collected by parents/carers.
+There is a designated area for children who are sick and waiting to be collected by parents/carers at each school.

 All staff must ensure that they have read the School's First Aid Policy - located in the School Office, policies folders and on Pioneer shared drive, School Policies and Documents.
 First Aid Rotas are located in the Staff Room.